 After the tank is where you want it to be, it’s time to add the substrate.

 Depending on the substrate, apply a cover for the base or leave it uncovered.
 Now, simply add the substrate and distribute it evenly, so it covers the bottom of your aquarium.

 Now that the substrate is done, let’s talk about other essentials.

 When it comes to choosing the equipment, make sure to check the water requirements of your fish, plants as well as any other aquarium inhabitants.
-Normally, a powerful internal or external filter with a quality filtering medium and a good light are needed.
+Normally, a powerful internal or external filter with a quality filtering medium and a good light is needed.

 In addition to the equipment, you should also consider getting some supplements to maintain water chemistry.
 In larger tanks like this, relying only on a filter might not be enough.
 Supplements that support stable water chemistry can include anything from anti-algae to nutrients.

-Finally we get to the fun part, adding your fish.
+Finally, we get to the fun part, adding your fish.
 Make sure that water conditions (temperature, chemistry, nutrients, substrate, furnishing, lighting) in the tank are stable and safe before adding them.

 To avoid stressing your fish, don’t take the fish out of their original packaging straight away.
 Leave them in their bag and every ten minutes or so, slowly add tank water until the bag is full.